-His research conducted through the multistate research project “Genetic Bases for Resistance and Immunity to Avian Diseases” is the foundation for studies on genes that affect immune responses.
+The multistate research project “Genetic Bases for Resistance and Immunity to Avian Diseases” is the foundation for studies on genes that affect immune responses.
 Chicken alloantigens including the major histocompatibility complex (MHC) are the specific focus.
 Bob and his collaborators seek to identify these alloantigen gene(s) and proteins.
-In addition, he developed specialized chicken lines that revealed genetic effects on tumor growth and metastasis caused by either Marek’s disease virus, Rous sarcoma virus or v-src DNA.
-He also worked with Sam and Betty Smith to show autosomal recessive inheritance of susceptibility to pigeon spontaneous atherosclerosis.
-His research produced 111 publications, 42 technical reports and 119 abstracts.
-He directed fourteen graduate and fourteen undergraduate student investigations.
+In addition, he developed specialized chicken lines that revealed genetic effects on tumor growth and metastasis caused by Marek’s disease virus, Rous sarcoma virus or v-src DNA.
+He also collaborated to demonstrate autosomal recessive inheritance of susceptibility to pigeon spontaneous atherosclerosis.
+His research has produced 117 publications, 44 technical reports and 125 abstracts.

 - Wilkinson, N. G., R. T. Kopulos, L. M. Yates, W. E. Briles, and R. L. Taylor, Jr. 2020.
 Major histocompatibility (B) complex recombinant R13 antibody response against bovine red blood cells.
 Poult.
 Sci.
 99:4804-4808 https://doi.org/10.1016/j.psj.2020.06.069